Three Minutes: A Lengthening: Reception

 The film currently has a 100% rating on Rotten Tomatoes, indicating critical acclaim.
+The website's critics consensus reads, "Three Minutes - A Lengthening movingly captures a moment in time while honoring lives soon to be cut short by unimaginable horror."
 In the United Kingdom, the film premiered on BBC Four, where it aired as part of the channel's Storyville series to mark Holocaust Memorial Day on 27 January 2023.
 As of February 2023 it is available for over a year on BBC iPlayer.